frontiersi/land_cover_mapping_DEAfrica/notebooks/Lesotho/Readme.md

 8. Morphological processing, rule-based reclassification using information from external layers by running 'Post_process_all_others.ipynb'

-Note that for comparison these modules are trying to replicate as much as possible the implementation in GEE, which means no improvements or changes were made to some implementations even though they are in a very hard way or not optimal (e.g. cross validation, simple scaling before clustering).
+Note that for comparison these modules are trying to replicate as much as possible the implementation in GEE, which means no improvements or changes were made to some implementations (e.g. cross validation, feature normalisation for clustering) even though they were in a very hard way or not optimal.